 Growing Customers' Complaints – Customers are unhappy with how sales and after-sales service are handled.

 Missing Sales Targets: Sales performance might be below the industry norms and organizational targets.

-More internal than the external competition: Everyone is on the lookout for his/her slice of pie, to earn extra brownie points in terms of attention and recognition.
+More internal than the external competition: Everyone is on the lookout for his/her slice of pie to earn extra brownie points in terms of attention and recognition.
 Self is more important than the team, and personal agendas take priority over corporate goals.

-Information hoarding: Employees hold on to information instead of sharing activities to gain importance in eyes of others, keep their position significantly relevant, and appear expensively irreplaceable.
+Information hoarding: Employees hold on to information instead of sharing activities to gain importance in the eyes of others, keep their position significantly relevant, and appear expensively irreplaceable.

-The Blame Game: People try to cover mistakes, do not offer support to others, and the focus is on 'passing the buck', 'blaming another' & not on 'fixing the issues'.
+The Blame Game: People try to cover mistakes, do not offer support to others, and the focus is on 'passing the buck', and 'blaming another' & not on 'fixing the issues'.

 Cubicle mongers – No one has time to meet with others; there is little camaraderie between colleagues.
 Meeting others is considered a waste of time.
 Focus is entirely on own-work & personal targets—lack of knowledge sharing, bond-building, and support for each other.